joemoose/dungeoneers.d20/docs/equipment.md

 	- Can be sundered to avoid all damage from an attack; the shield is destroyed.
 	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
 	- Multiple allies with shields can take a round to interlock their shields and form a shield wall.
 Attacks against a shield wall are impaired.
 Coordinated movement or action requires a DEX *or* WIL check to maintain a shield wall.
-- **Extreme Armor** includes the benefit of a helmet (advantage on STR checks to avoid critical damage) as part of the base armor.
+- **Massive Armor** includes the benefit of a helmet (advantage on STR checks to avoid critical damage) as part of the base armor.
 An additional helmet cannot be equipped.

 **Armor List**